subtledhawal/Employee-Attrition-Prediction/README.md

 ## Data Visualization

-Data visualizations were created to better understand the distribution and relationships between features.
+Data visualizations were created to understand the distribution and relationships between features better.
 Key visualizations include:
 - Bar plots for `salary` and `Department` vs. `left`.
 - Box plots for numeric features like `satisfaction_level`, `last_evaluation`, etc.
 - Histograms to visualize feature distributions.